-It was a short comfortable ride from Ruse, and once again we were thankful we’d decided to put the bikes on public transport.
-Narrow, crowded roads, with next to no shoulder would have made cycling a nerve wracking proposition.
+It was a short, comfortable ride from Ruse, and once again, we were thankful we’d decided to take the bikes on public transport.
+Narrow, crowded roads with next to no shoulder would have made cycling a nerve-wracking proposition.
 And the detour off the main freeway through steep inclines would have tested our endurance.

 Alexander Nevsky Cathedral in Sofia Bulgaria